DataBiosphere/terra/docs/dev-guides/personal-environments.md

 ## Syncing in ArgoCD
 The [terra-app-generator](https://ap-argocd.dsp-devops.broadinstitute.org/applications/terra-app-generator)
 application in ArgoCD needs to sync the new environment and its dependent sources.
 As of this writing, only a member of DevOps engineers and admins have access to this app.
-So contact someone in #dsp-devops-champions and ask to have your new app synced.
+So contact someone in #dsp-devops-champions and ask to have the new app synced.
 ## Using `kubectl`
 To view the current `kubectl config` do
 ```shell script